Doctorate in Clinical Psychology

 Applicants also need to understand the role of clinical psychologists working within the UK healthcare system and demonstrate their understanding and adherence to core NHS principles and values.
 Applicants need to demonstrate a commitment to applying psychological research and theories in a clinical setting.
 Applicants applying to NHS places on the programme need to demonstrate a commitment to working within the UK NHS and social care.

-The University of Essex and Essex Partnership University NHS Foundation Trust (EPUT) offer equal opportunities, and applicants to the programme will not be disadvantaged because of race, religion, age, disability, gender, social class or sexual orientation.
-We encourage applications from candidates who have a disability.
-Reasonable adjustments will be made for trainees with disabilities.
-EPUT is Disability Confident and we endeavour to interview all applicants under this scheme who demonstrate essential criteria (as per the person specification) at short-listing.
+The University of Essex and Essex Partnership University NHS Foundation Trust (EPUT) offer equal opportunities with regard to race, religion, age, disability, gender, social class and sexual orientation.
+We encourage applications from candidates who have a disability, and will make reasonable adjustments for trainees with disabilities.
+EPUT is a Disability Confident organisation and we endeavour to interview all applicants under this scheme who demonstrate essential criteria (as per the person specification) at short-listing.

 Further details are available in the Trainee Clinical Psychologist job description and person specification, available on our website.